pan1kt/GamingTweaks/README.md

 **Try to understand the values, try to test the values, choose your desired value.<br/>
 I will no more recommend a single value, i can barely feel difference, tests in latency barely prove anything.<br/>
-To set Win32PrioritySeparation to 42 Decimal (2A Hex) for example, paste this to Command Promt:**
+But seems like those values are the ones people like more: 42, 37, 26, 22 To set Win32PrioritySeparation to 42 Decimal (2A Hex), paste this to Command Promt:**

 `reg add "hklm\system\controlset001\control\prioritycontrol" /v win32priorityseparation /t reg_dword /d 00000042 /f`